eijnewe/match-match/README.md

 ![Wireframes](/public/ReadMeImg%20(1).png)

 ## Project Accessibility
+### Styling
+We implemented styling and colors with contrast in mind to make sure the text was legible, both in light and dark modes.
+We followed standard font sizing to ensure no text got too small.
+### WAI-ARIA & HTML
+We have added WAI-ARIA labels on our custom focusable elements so they work with screen readers.
+For native components and elements we have used HTML attributes with clear descriptions.
+### Other a11y
+We have made sure the app also is able to be navigated through and the game playable with keyboard only.
+Labels, forms and input have been clearly labelled.
+The app is available on both desktop and mobile screens.

 ## Game Functionality
 Before a new game, the user gets to choose difficulty: this reflects the number of categories and articles belonging to each category.
 For example, 10 will generate 10 categories with 10 articles each.